monomelodies/monad/docs/overview/authentication.md

 Monad's built-in `moLoginController` will call these methods, and as long as your implementation honours the required interface authentication will work!

+> The `moAuthentication` service handles only basic access to your admin; for
+> examples for more complex handling of multiple "sub-APIs" see the
+> corresponding section in this manual.